Words To Live By

 Knoll 3D Flare Origins

-It’s been 13 years since conjuring up the concept for Knoll 3D Flare which also paved the way for Knoll Light Factory 3’s feature set.
-Knoll 3D Flare (K3DF) from Red Giant Software was the 3D flare precursor to Video Copilot’s Optical Flares lens flare plugin for Adobe After Effects.
 K3DF was conceived in a hotel room one night while I was up in Boston training the talented artists at NESN, The New England Sports Network, during the summer of 2009.
 I was preparing for the second day of training and while building some materials I thought why not stand on the shoulders of giants and attempt to create a 3D lens flare rig using expressions and Knoll Light Factory as the base.
 I used some of Dan Ebberts code from his Motion Script site, a little math, and within an hour or so I had a rig in 3D space.
-I showed it to the NESN gang the next morning and all they could say was “Wow, how did you do that?
-Lens flares aren’t 3D.”
-So with that reaction in mind I sent the AE project file to Aharon Rabinowitz at Red Giant Software.
-His response was hooking me up with Dan Ebberts to code and design what would become Knoll 3D Flare nearly six months before Optical Flares was released.
-And Knoll 3D Flare also incorporated true 3D and 3D RGB Obscuration without having to tell the flare manually which layers were foreground layers when working in a comp with 3D layers.
+I showed it to the NESN designers and producers the following morning, and all they could say was “Wow, how did you do that?
+Lens flares aren’t in 3D space, they’re a 2d effect.”

-Neverland
+Finding Neverland

 This story actually begins with the origin story of Knoll Light Factory.
 ILM Visual Effects Supervisor John Knoll knew they needed a solution to create Tinkerbell for Hook and while observing practical flares through the camera lens he thought he could recreate these artifacts within the computer.
 John was able to reproduce all of the primitives giving them full control during compositing and post production allowing them to achieve a photo-real look.
-Some time after Hook was released Knoll began to sell his plugins to the public through a company called Puffin Designs.
+Some time after Hook was released Knoll began to sell his plugins to the public through a humble, little VFX-driven company called Puffin Designs.

-Puffin designed and developed software for visual effects, rotoscoping, and offered VHS video courses teaching the fundamentals of the art and science behind visual effects and the post production process.
 Ron Brinkmann, creator of Shake, and Matt Silverman, rotoscoping guru, were a few of the veterans Puffin contracted to create these videos.
 Matt has posted some of them here.
 I personally learned a wealth of information from watching these videos as I transitioned from a graphic designer to a digital compositor.

 Knoll’s lens flare technology was ported to Photoshop, After Effects, ElectricImage, and Flame.
 Lens flares became mainstream in compositing and motion graphics, and other companies like The Foundry and GenArts started offering their take on lens flare plugins.
 However, even with the new competition, Knoll dominated the scene for over 15 years.
 In the mid to late 90s I had the chance to see first hand a key element from the film that inspired the creation of this digital lens flare tool.
+Real Lens Flares has now officially replaced the Knoll legacy.

 The Kerner Company